andyneff/readynas-auto-decrypt/README.md

 After this, it's pretty much like a normal volume, in the web UI.

+# Bugs

+1. The empty mount dir is left behind in `/media`.

 # Troubleshooting

 In these example, `/dev/sdg1` is the hard drive partition.
 Yours will be different, and may not even have the 1 at the end, depending on how you formatted your drive.